Ivajkin/ededup/README.md

 # Plans

+## Todo

-Todo: fix [ededup-issue-001] by changing arguments supplied or something like that
+1. fix [ededup-issue-001] by changing arguments supplied or something like that
+2. Autoadd to scan ignore paths from current directory's .gitignore file